 The most important thing is that you never lose the passion with which you entered medical school.

 Also, it is imperative that you don’t close your minds to other things and concepts that are not related to medicine and health practice.
 Cross-sectional collaboration is very vital if you really want to still be relevant wherever you find yourself.

 To learn more about cross-sectional collaboration, ensure you go through this interview we conducted with the founder of Edmedicare School of Relevance.
 He is Dr. Ibeleme Okezie, a young doctor with great dreams for the health care system.

 Finally, multitasking is not bad if you can combine it with your studies in school.
 Entrepreneurship is now being placed highly as one of the best solutions to innovating the healthcare system.

-The interviewed advised medical students not to put so much mind in money as their major aim upon graduation as medical practice won’t give you all the money you want in life that easily.
+The interviewee advised medical students not to put so much mind on money as their major aim upon graduation as medical practice won’t give you all the money you want in life that easily.